 Introduction

 The question of whether hazing promotes team cohesion is a complex and often controversial topic in both academic and organizational settings.
 Hazing, typically defined as rituals or activities that involve harassment, humiliation, or abuse, is often justified by some as a way to build unity and strengthen group bonds.
-However, the reality is far more nuanced, and the relationship between hazing and team cohesion is not as straightforward as it may seem.
+Still, the reality is far more nuanced, and the relationship between hazing and team cohesion is not as straightforward as it may seem.
 This article will explore the psychological, social, and ethical dimensions of hazing, examining whether it truly fosters cohesion or if it undermines the very foundations of a healthy team.

 Detailed Explanation

 Hazing is often rationalized as a rite of passage or a bonding experience, particularly in environments like sports teams, military units, or fraternities.
 The underlying idea is that shared hardship or embarrassment can create a sense of solidarity among group members.
 Proponents argue that enduring challenging or uncomfortable experiences together can forge stronger emotional connections and a sense of belonging.
-However, this perspective overlooks the potential harm and the ethical implications of such practices.
+Still, this perspective overlooks the potential harm and the ethical implications of such practices.

 Step-by-Step or Concept Breakdown